Optimal rates of convergence and error localization of Gegenbauer projections: Preliminaries

 and

-These upper bounds are sharp in the sense that they can be attained when $k=1$ or $k=\infty$. \end{lemma} \begin{proof} We only prove \eqref{eq:ratio1} and the proof of \eqref{eq:ratio2} is completely analogous.
+Moreover, these upper bounds in \eqref{eq:ratio1} and \eqref{eq:ratio2} are sharp in the sense that they can be attained either $k=1$ or $k=\infty$. \end{lemma} \begin{proof} We only prove \eqref{eq:ratio1} and the proof of \eqref{eq:ratio2} is completely analogous.
 In the cases $\gamma=0$ and $\gamma=1$, \eqref{eq:ratio1} is trivial.
 Now consider the cases $-1<\gamma<0$ and $\gamma>0$ and $\gamma\neq1$.
 To this end, we introduce the following sequence

 In view of the recursive property of $\Gamma(z)$, we obtain